Funding a Cook Islands Trust

 The most consequential funding errors tend to involve timing, documentation, and coordination rather than the mechanics of any individual transfer.
 Waiting too long to begin the funding process, failing to prepare source of funds documentation in advance, or neglecting to confirm that the trustee’s accounts are open before initiating transfers are all avoidable problems that create unnecessary delays and risk.

-Other common errors include funding the trust with substantially all assets without retaining sufficient domestic liquidity, failing to coordinate with a tax advisor on reporting obligations, and assuming that the trust provides protection before assets have actually been transferred.
-A comprehensive discussion of these and other pitfalls is available in common funding errors.
+Other common funding errors include funding the trust with substantially all assets without retaining sufficient domestic liquidity, failing to coordinate with a tax advisor on reporting obligations, and assuming that the trust provides protection before assets have actually been transferred.

 Funding a Cook Islands trust involves multiple professionals working in sequence.
 U.S. counsel prepares the trust documents and advises on transfer strategy.
 The trustee handles compliance, account administration, and receives the assets.
 A tax advisor addresses reporting obligations and cost basis issues.
-And depending on the asset types involved, the client’s existing financial institutions may need to process outgoing transfers that trigger their own compliance reviews.
+Depending on the asset types involved, existing financial institutions may need to process outgoing transfers that trigger their own compliance reviews.

 Clear communication among these parties prevents gaps where steps are assumed to be someone else’s responsibility.
 A shared funding timeline that identifies each step, the responsible party, and the expected duration keeps the process moving efficiently.